JuheonChu/DickinsonFYSAssignment/README.md

-# Improving Diversity and Preferred Assignment in Dickinson’s First-Year Seminar Selection Process Using Optimization Models
+## Project title: Improving Diversity and Preferred Assignment in Dickinson’s First-Year Seminar Selection Process Using Optimization Models

 This is a student-faculty collaborative research with Professor Dick Forrester at Dickinson College to accomplish assigning Dickinson first-year students into their First-Year Seminar courses in timely and efficient manner.